top of page

 Brief

 Charvick Farm is a family-owned, small business that specializes in selling ethically harvested wood products and unique rustic items.
 It is looking to start a responsive e-commerce website that meets the customers' needs.
-As the sole UX Designer and Content Designer, I designed this project from inception to final design through research, ideation, and UX design principles.
+As the sole UX Designer, I managed this project from inception to final design through research, ideation, and UX design principles.

-An accessible and responsive e-commerce website that allows customers to securely browse and purchase products directly from Charvick Farm
+Design an accessible and responsive e-commerce website that allows customers to securely browse and purchase products directly from Charvick Farm.

 Charvick Farm has no online presence, which makes it difficult for customers to purchase their products without going to the farm in person.

-I aimed to design an accessible and responsive website that allows customers to easily and securely browse and purchase products directly from the small business.
+Design an e-commerce website that allows customers to easily and securely browse and purchase products directly from Charvick Farm.

 Understanding the user